 RMI 330 Healh, Life, and Disability Insurance

-Admission to the certificate in financial planning (15 credits plus up to 9 credits required non-finance core) requires the completion of a certificate application form and payment of the application fee.
+Admission to the certificate in financial planning (15 credits plus up to 12 credits required prerequisite core) requires the completion of a certificate application form and payment of the application fee.
 Admission is open to 1) those who have completed 54 credit hours with a GPA of 2.33 or higher; or 2) those who have a minimum of three years of investment, financial risk management, or other financial services work experience and a high school diploma, or its equivalent.

 Enrollment in specific courses is based on eligibility criteria and availability of space in the courses.
 Enrollment in some highly demanded courses may be restricted or prohibited in any given semester.
 Admission into the certificate program does not guarantee admission into any other USM program or enrollment in any specific course.